gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 ## How to configure a Gaffer instance

-First you must set up the files and directories you will need for the instance.
+To configure a Gaffer instance you must first set up the files and directories needed for your instance.

 As it stands there are a couple of different ways to run a Gaffer project this example will use a logical structure that suites a stand alone deployment e.g. docker consisting of the following file structure:

 !!! example "Example Gaffer project structure"